eadams17/art-history/README.md

 ## Optimizations & Considerations

-Given more time, I think I would have liked to add a third API for fetching a song based on the selected time era.
+Given more time, I think I would like to add a third API for fetching a song based on the selected time era.
 The main idea behind this project is to give the user more context around the artwork.
 Things like music and historical events give great insight into the context of artwork of a certain time period.
 Given that this application is supposed to provide a combination of randomly selected images and headlines, I didn't feel that it was necessary to have any sort of database.